pic pic

 Objects in programming can be broadly classified into two categories: mutable and immutable.
 Mutable objects permit modification of their internal state after creation.
 This means that their elements can be modified, appended, or removed at will, thus providing a high degree of flexibility.
 A prime example is vectors.

 In contrast, immutable objects can't be altered after their creation: they prevent additions, removals, or modifications of their elements.
-A common example of immutable object is tuples.
+A common example of immutable object in Julia is tuples.
 Immutability effectively locks variables into a read-only state, safeguarding against unintended changes.
-Simultaneously, it can result in potential performance gains, as we'll show in Part II of this website.
+Simultaneously, it can result in performance gains for small objects, as we'll show in Part II of this book.

 This section will be relatively brief, focusing solely on the distinctions between mutable and immutable objects.
 Subsequent sections will expand on their uses and properties.